xthua/bacant/README.md

   Be care of module version, incompatible version will report bug.
 * Last:
   In bacant/Integron_finder/software, there are three exceute file require Execute Permission.
-  That means `cd bacant/Integron_finder/software && chmod +x cmsearch && chmod +x hmmsearch && chmod +x prodigal`
+  That means `cd bacant/Integron_finder/software && chmod +x cmsearch && chmod +x hmmsearch && chmod +x prodigal`.
+  Then, add it in environment variable.
+That means `export PATH=$PATH:your_install_dir/bacant/Integron_Finder/software`.

 ### Run: